icecube/icetray-public/icetray/resources/docs/classes/i3frame.rst

-These requirements allow toplevel frame objects to work correctly with the frame's Get<> methods and to function correctly in the I3Writer, I3ReaderService, and other applications like the dataio-shovel and dataio-filter.
+These requirements allow toplevel frame objects to work correctly with the frame's Get<> methods and to function correctly in the I3Writer, I3Reader, and other applications like the dataio-shovel.

 I3Map<> and I3Vector<> exist strictly to help std::vector and std::map
 satisfy the requirements above, so that these maps/vectors are